Sam Gilliam, Frank Bowling, Reginald Sylvester II, John Hoyland & John Golding

 – Ed Clark

-Maximillian William is proud to present a group exhibition of abstract painting curated by the artist Oscar Wollheim featuring work from Sam Gilliam, Sir Frank Bowling Kt OBE, RA, Sam Gilliam, John Hoyland RA and John Golding CBE FBA.
+Maximillian William is proud to present a group exhibition of abstract painting curated by the artist Oscar Wollheim featuring work from Sam Gilliam, Sir Frank Bowling Kt OBE, RA, Reginald Sylvester II, John Hoyland RA and John Golding CBE FBA.
 Below is a short introduction from the curator, Oscar Wollheim.

 Modal Painting offers a loose idea of an approach to painting, with especial emphasis on the root of the work that is the artist’s process.
 Through five great examples of abstract painting, it considers how artists working abstractly use painterly techniques to express ‘modes’ that are tantamount to their perception and experience of the world.
 The paintings reflect the breadth of possibility implicit in abstract painting as a form, and the way that these artists engage its potentiality.
 Internal and external states are refracted through a personal prism and transmuted by abstract image-making and processes into immersive and fluid paintings.

 ‘Modal painting’ is an open idea, allowing for interpretation, which may offer an insight into the multifarious relation between feeling, colour, emotion, memory and process that is manifest in the distinct character of each abstract canvas.
 Opting to avoid imposing constraints of uniformity or commonality on these artists and their work, Modal Painting aims instead to embrace the spirit of freedom and dissimilitude inherent not only in these artists’ work together, but within their respective bodies of work, and ceaseless exploratory process.

 The accompanying diagram illustrates some of the connections between the artists and what might be considered elements of ‘modal painting’.
 Its circular format reflects the circular nature of the show itself, which invites viewers to move around it, forming their own aesthetic understanding of the paintings and any connections or relationships that exist between them.